sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 #.
 Get Certificate from ACM
 #.
 Create a Load Balancer
 #.
 Create a Record and Map to the Load Balancer
 #.
-Login to Access Fire Insights Application
+Login to Access Sparkflows Application

 Step 1 : Pre-requisites
 --------